josem93/resource_constrained_predictive_triggering/README.txt

 To run the CACC simulations, the user requires Matlab version R2010a or higher (due to class definitions) and have the Statistics and Machine Learning toolbox installed.
 A single simulation may be performed by running Multi_Agent_Simulation.m.
-The following are key files needed to modify the
+The following are key files needed to modify/analyze the simulations:
-simulaitons:

 Multi_Agent_Simulation.m:
 	Runs a single simulation using the parameters defined in params.m and